ShalinTimalsina/devops-3tier-docker-nginx-ssl/README.md

 ## Learning Approach

-This project reflects my learning-by-doing approach — building small but structured systems to understand how real deployments work before moving to more advanced tools.
+This project reflects my learning-by-doing approach, building small but structured systems to understand how real deployments work before moving to more advanced tools.